Members and contact details

 The DoS & DoT Planning Group drafts the agenda and programme for our both the scheduled meeting of the Forum and the annual Away Day.
 Our current members are:

 Professor Richard Joiner, Psychology (Chair)

 Dr Marina De Vos, Computer Science

-There are therefore a number of vacancies for the Planning Group and both DoS and DoT are invited to contact Shaun Stephenson-McGall (Student Engagement Manager) with expressions of interest.
+There are currently five vacancies for the Planning Group from HSS and the School of Management, and both DoS and DoT are invited to contact Shaun Stephenson-McGall (Student Engagement Manager) with expressions of interest.

 Roles and responsibilities